Trump pressure key for Gaza deal to be more than ‘another one-phase’ truce

 Trump and nearly all his top foreign policy aides are staunch Israel supporters, raising concerns about the risk.

-So some analysts say worries that Israel may blow up the truce once its captives are released are not unwarranted.
+So, some analysts say worries that Israel may blow up the truce once its captives are released are not unwarranted.

-Yousef Munayyer, Head of the Palestine/Israel programme at the Arab Center Washington DC, said Trump is the “centrepiece” of the deal and must hold “Netanyahu’s feet to the fire” to maintain a lasting ceasefire.
+Yousef Munayyer, head of the Palestine/Israel programme at the Arab Center Washington DC, said Trump is the “centrepiece” of the deal and must hold “Netanyahu’s feet to the fire” to maintain a lasting ceasefire.

 “The entire deal hinges on a convicted felon convincing an indicted war criminal to do the right thing,” said Munayyer, referring to Trump and Netanyahu.
 “If you are sceptical, you have every reason to be sceptical.”